Is becoming an extraction worker right for me?

 The first step to choosing a career is to make sure you are actually willing to commit to pursuing the career.
 You don’t want to waste your time doing something you don’t want to do.
 If you’re new here, you should read about:

 Still unsure if becoming an extraction worker is the right career path?
 Take the free CareerExplorer career test to find out if this career is right for you.
 Perhaps you are well-suited to become an extraction worker or another similar career!

 Described by our users as being “shockingly accurate”, you might discover careers you haven’t thought of before.

 How to become an Extraction Worker

-An extraction worker should be comfortable working with dangerous, potentially flammable substances such as oil, coal and natural gas.
+Individuals should be comfortable working with dangerous, potentially flammable substances such as oil, coal, and natural gas.
 Those interested in immersion diving need to be in good physical condition and have considerable diving experience before applying for the job.

-Extraction workers must be able to remain calm and level-headed in panicked, dangerous emergency situations and should be intimately familiar with the safety hazards and regulations relevant to their current situation.
-Most extraction workers spend the bulk of their work hours outside, often in very remote and inhospitable locations such as ocean floors, deserts and mountain peaks.
+Extraction workers must be able to remain calm and level-headed in panicked, dangerous emergency situations and should be familiar with the safety hazards and regulations relevant to their current situation.